cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 ## Participate in genesis as a validator

 __Note__: This section only concerns validators that want to be in the genesis file.
 If the chain you want to validate is already live, skip this section.

 __Note__: `Gaia-9002` and `Game of stakes` will not use this process.
-They will be bootsrapped using Tendermint seed validators.
+They will be bootstrapped using Tendermint seed validators.
 You will just need to use the [create-validator](#create-your-validator) command in order to join as a validator for these networks.

-If you want to participate in genesis as a validator, you need to justify that you (or a delegator) have some stake at genesis, create one (or multiple) transaction to bond this stake to your validator address, and include this transaction in the genesis file.
+If you want to participate in genesis as a validator, you need to justify that you have some stake at genesis, create one (or multiple) transaction to bond this stake to your validator address, and include this transaction in the genesis file.

-We thus need to distinguish two cases:

-- Case 1: You want to bond the initial stake from your validator's address.
-- Case 2: You want to bond the initial stake from a delegator's address.

-### Case 1: The initial stake comes from your validator's address

-In this case, you will create a `gentx`:
+You will need create a `gentx`:

 ```bash
 gaiad gentx \